 Business Process Modeling

-Business process modeling is an interdisciplinary area that has adopted a variety of paradigms and methodologies of different areas such as organizational management theory, computer science, mathematics, linguistics, semiotics, and philosophy (Ko, 2009).
+Business process modeling is an interdisciplinary area that has adopted a variety of paradigms and methodologies of different areas such as organizational management theory, computer science, business management, information technology, mathematics, linguistics, semiotics, and philosophy (Ko, 2009).
+Despite the growing importance of business modeling to the success of organizations, its multidisciplinary origins results in a lack of cohesion and understanding og its definition, fundamental concepts, components and taxonomy of business models (Zott et al., 2011).
 The aim of business process modeling is to build Business Process Diagrams (BPD), which are technical drawings that translate abstract representations of processes (Wahl and Sindre, 2006).
-This activity is carried out in the early stages of a process elicitation and helps at identifying problems at the beginning of the process development (Rolón et al., 2009), assisting in the design of valid process models.
+DBP should be simple (and still be useful) to be understood and easy to use, establishing in a practical way how the processes are to be carried out and by whom (Gordijn et al. 2000).

 Since the introduction of flowcharts in the 1920s (Indulskaet al., 2009) several notations have been developed to represent BPD.
 However, regardless of the notation used for a process model, its understanding by all stakeholders is of paramount importance to organizations.
 Moreover, a suitable analysis and verification of processes at the modeling stage would make easier the process maintenance tasks by reducing their implicit costs.
 This is why efforts should be made to impose quality characteristics to the process models.
 The next section presents some concepts about understanding.